-- Amendments to IAS 1: Presentation of Financial Statements: Classification of Liabilities as Current or Non-Current; - Amendments to IAS 1: Presentation of financial statements: non-current liabilities with restrictive covenants; - Amendments to IFRS 16: Leases: lease liabilities in a sale-leaseback transaction; - Amendments to IAS 7: Statement of cash flows and IFRS 7 Financial instruments: Vendor Financing Agreements.
+- Amendments to IAS 1: Presentation of Financial Statements: Classification of Liabilities as Current or Non-Current; - Amendments to IAS 1: Presentation of financial statements: non-current liabilities with restrictive covenants; - Amendments to IFRS 16: Leases: lease liabilities in a sale-leaseback transaction;

-A detailed analysis of these standards and amendments is underway.
+- Amendments to IAS 7: Statement of cash flows and IFRS 7 Financial instruments: Vendor Financing Agreements.
+A detailed analysis of these standards and amendments is - A detailed analysis of these standards and amendments is underway.